Bengal Sultanate: Tomb architecture

 Mausoleums of the Bengal Sultanate are an important architectural hallmark.
 Initially, sarcophagi were erected based on Iranian models, such as the Tomb of Cyrus.
 Sarcophagi would include mihrabs and arches resembling the architecture in Adina Mosque.
-For example, the tomb of Sultan Ghiyasuddin Azam Shah in Sonargaon has features similar to the architecture of Adina Mosque built by his father Sultan Sikandar Shah.
+For example, the tomb of Sultan Ghiyasuddin Azam Shah in Sonargaon has features similar to the architecture of the Adina Mosque built by his father, Sultan Sikandar Shah.
 An indigenous Islamic mausolea style developed with the Eklakhi Mausoleum, which is the royal tomb chamber of Sultan Jalaluddin Muhammad Shah.
-Other mausolea, such as the Tomb of Fateh Khan in Gaur, featured Bengali do-chala roof.
+Other mausolea, such as the Tomb of Fateh Khan in Gaur, featured a Bengali do-chala roof.

 Legacy

 The architecture of the Bengal Sultanate has influenced modern architecture in Bangladesh.
 The sultanate era inspired the Baitur Rauf Mosque, which won the Aga Khan Award for Architecture in 2016.